Engelsgrav is not an exclusion zone. Nor is it a Panthecan municipality. Nor according to some, was such a place ever real.

 // After spotting weevils:

 “I would avoid the long-faced beetles.
 Weevils.
 I have seen those conniving tarsi of theirs uplift a seed to sapling in a day.
-I have witnessed their ministrations upon a tree, giving it sinews with which to move, orbs to see, wooden features… thatexpressa will.
+I have witnessed their ministrations upon a tree, giving it sinews with which to move, orbs to see, wooden features… that express a will.
 Given a creaking voice to cry out in sudden awareness, and the sound is so familiar.
 I wonder if I was brought to life in such a fashion.
 If those black beetle eyes be that of my creator’s… I do not wish to meet that gaze.”

 // After killing a reaver or spinner ant:

 “Tear open the gaster.
 Pull aside this body-tool, igore it.
 That one, though, you may snack upon it.
 But look: this one is our quarry.”
 Her legs indicate a a gland buried in the viscera, though she lacks the dexterity to remove it.
 “The ants have pititful eyes, but keen antennae.
 Remember that, and remember your feelers can be fooled.
-This scent – much like how you react to your own kinds’ body-juice, and thereby know the tenor of their wills.
-The smell of this body-tool, it tells the ants,there is danger, stay away.”
+This scent – much like how you react to your own kinds’ body-musk, and thereby know the tenor of their wills.
+The smell of this body-tool, it tells the ants, there is danger, stay away.”
 Mother Scolopendra looks at them.
 “We are the danger.”

 “Isn’t it — isn’t it bad to eat talking creatures?”